Quality guitars at “budget” prices or cheap Gibson knock-offs? – Every guitar player’s dilemma when it comes to Epiphone guitars.

-It’s reserved for recording and other, “safer” activities.
-Activities that won’t put my prized Gibson in harm’s way or in any event that raises the chances of getting scratched, dented, or dinged.
+It’s reserved for recording and other “safer” activities.
+Activities that won’t put my prized Gibson in harm’s way or in any scenario that raises the chances of getting scratched, dented, or dinged.

 Other than that, and performing some preventive maintenance, it rarely comes out of its case.

 But going back to the debate over Epiphone VS Gibson, in a head-to-head comparison, the Gibson would win hands down.
 But only if you’re a total tone-hound.

 Let’s just say an Epiphone simply doesn’t sing as well as a Gibson!